dalibo/pg_activity/README.md

 Usage
 -----

-`pg_activity` works localy or remotely.
+`pg_activity` works locally or remotely.
 In local execution context, to obtain sufficient rights to display system informations, the system user running `pg_activity` must be the same user running postgresql server (`postgres` by default), or have more rights like `root`.
 Otherwise, `pg_activity` can fallback